 Nicholas Brüss, EdD, LMFT, Director, CompassionLA

-He was invited to teach Mindful Self Compassion (MSC) by founding teachers Kristin Neff and Christopher Germer.
-He also teaches the heavily researched Mindfulness-Based Stress Reduction (MBSR) program and is a Certified Mindfulness Facilitator by UCLA’s Mindful Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior.
+Nicholas is a longtime meditation practitioner.
+He teaches Mindful Self Compassion (MSC), Mindfulness-Based Stress Reduction (MBSR) program and is a Certified Mindfulness Facilitator by UCLA’s Mindful Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior.
 Through the Center for Compassion, Altruism Research and Education (CCARE) at Stanford University School of Medicine, he is a certified teacher of Compassion Cultivation Training (CCT).
 He has a psychotherapy private practice in West LA and the San Fernando Valley.

-Michelle Seely, MA, Licensed Marriage & Family Therapist
+Michelle Seely, MA, LMFT, Compassion & Mindfulness Facilitator

 Michelle is a long time meditator and student of Buddhist Psychology, and was trained to teach Mindful Self Compassion (MSC) by founders Kristin Neff and Christopher Germer.
 She is a licensed psychotherapist whose professional interests include shame resilience, the overlaps between Buddhist Psychology and Relational Gestalt, and how the use of story and metaphor support therapeutic change.